pranav7/baag/README.md

-# Baag
+# 🌳 Baag

 <img width="240" alt="baag" src="https://github.com/user-attachments/assets/f6c2a416-3ce3-492f-b1ae-4912cd4c9e31" />

-🚀 Work on multiple branches with claude code

-Baag simplifies the creation and management of git worktrees, allowing you to work on multiple branches simultaneously with integrated development environments.
+Work on multiple branches with claude code.
+Baag simplifies the creation and management of git branches, allowing you to work on multiple branches simultaneously with claude code.

 ## ✨ Features